yashKumar2412/AutoGluon/README.md

 7. AutoMM for Text + Tabular
 8. AutoMM for Image + Text + Tabular
 9. Time Series Forecasting with Chronos

+The video for the same will be linked once uploaded.